Dear first-semester students,

 Where can I find information related to my specific subject at the start of my studies?

-To make starting your studies easier for you, faculties and institutes are putting together their own websites for first-semester students with the most important information.
+To make starting your studies easier for you, departments and institutes are putting together their own websites for first-semester students with the most important information.

 Alongside your studies